alyzart22/node-pathogens-portal-Mexico/README.md

 A minimal/example hugo site for node pathogens portal, it uses a [theme](https://github.com/ScilifelabDataCentre/node-pathogens-portal-theme) inspired by [Swedish pathogen portal](https://www.pathogens.se/) and [Swiss pathogen portal](https://pathogensportal.ch/), while following the visual identity of [central pathogens portal](https://www.pathogensportal.org/).

+More information about Pathogen Portal Nodes (PPN) and Pathogen Data Network (PDN) can be found in this [Onboarding material](static/docs/Onboarding_Introduction.pdf)

 ## Content

 - [Requirements](#requirements)